gradha/gradha.github.io/src/articles/18-adding-objectivec-properties-to-nimrod-objects-with-macros.rst

 section.
 You are meant to have at least skimmed through that because I won't be explaining all the basics, only the ones I'm interested in.
 Also, much of the typical error handling code you find in macros won't be present for brevity.
 What error handling code would be this?
-In the ``generateProperties`` version the user of this macro can pass only three very specific parameters, but in the statement version you can now pass any random Nimrod code to our macro, and it has to figure out how to treat it.
+In the previous ``generateProperties`` version the user of this macro can pass only three very specific parameters, but in the statement version you can now pass any random Nimrod code to our macro, and it has to figure out how to treat it.
 If the user makes any mistakes in the construct, rather than simply quitting or aborting a helpful error message should be provided.
 That makes the code a lot more verbose checking for all possible inputs (and you are sort of becoming a Nimrod compiler developer at the same time!).

 Don't get scared now of the length of this blog post, it is all due to the example code lines being repeated several times to make the text more